ariakit/ariakit/packages/reakit/src/Popover/Popover.md

 `Popover` is a component that displays floating content relative to its parent component.

+You can change the visiblity of the popover in the example below by removing `visible`.

 ```jsx
 import { InlineBlock, Button } from "reakit";